Kotlin/KEEP/proposals/KEEP-0450-typed-delegate-access.md

 ## Proposal

-The proposal is to resolve `::property` differently for delegated properties, allowing accessing the typed value of a delegate:
+The proposal is to resolve `::property` differently for delegated properties, allowing access to the typed value of a delegate:

 ```kotlin
 class C {